 Until then, there is much more to celebrate, to create and to undertake.
 And most importantly, to be.

-I know I am a guardian at the thresholds of life, a world mother, a godmother and a mentor of a New Time.
-And I am here to tell a New Story.
-For me and, in co-creation with all of you, for all of us.
-I know we can do this.
-And I know that we will figure out how to do it.
+I know I am a bridge builder, a keeper of balance, a visionary diplomatic force for realignment, deep love and connection – and a mentor of a New Time.
+And I am here to tell a new story.
+For me and in co-creation with you for all of us.
 In our families.
-In our boardrooms.
-In our houses of parliament, class rooms and hospitals.
-At all levels of our cultural, economic, political and social life.
+In our companies.
+In our boardrooms and beyond on all social, cultural, economic and political levels.